doorstop-dev/doorstop/docs/setup.md

 ```

 These warnings come from Git as a sub-process of the main Doorstop processes,
-so the solution to this problem is a Git setting.

-**Recommendation:**\
-Add the following to your `.gitattributes` file:
+so the solution is to add the following to your `.gitattributes` file:

 ```
 *.yml text eol=lf